qiime2/cancer-microbiome-intervention-tutorial/book/030-tutorial-downstream/070-beta-diversity.md

-umap is an ordination method that can be used in place of PCoA and has been shown to better resolve differences between microbiome samples in ordination plots.
+umap is an ordination method that can be used in place of PCoA and has been shown to better resolve differences between microbiome samples in ordination plots {cite:p}`armstrong-umap-2021`.
 Like PCoA, umap operates on distance matrices.
 We'll compute this on our weighted and unweighted UniFrac distance matrices.
 For the moment, there won't be anything to visualize as a result of these steps: we'll come back to visualization of these results shortly.